Where English meets Linguistics

 I read a joke on Facebook, a witty play on words:

 The wit obviously lies in intentionally confusing two pairs of homophones, namely left as a direction and left as the past participle of leave, and right as a direction and right meaning proper and correct.

 After a smirk or two, my inquisitiveness compelled me to ask questions.
 Are these words homophones by chance, or are they actually related to each other somehow?

-For long there has been an article (original article in Chinese) circulating on the Internet which propagates the idea that the English word China is a pejorative term and should instead be replaced with the demonym Zhongguo.
+For long there has been an article (original article in Chinese) circulated on the Internet which propagates the idea that the English word China is a pejorative term and should instead be replaced with the demonym Zhongguo.
 The author believes that China is given its name because of its porcelain, or china.
 He proceeds to argue that we may as well call Italy Pizza or Germany Beer should we be called China.
 Neither is the adjectival term Chinese innocent.
 The suffix -ese is said to be derogatory and only used on the supposedly inferior races (in the eyes of westerners) such as Chinese, Japanese and Vietnamese.

 A student of mine told me that he had found a mistake in the lyrics of the national anthem of the United Kingdom.
 He said the name of this anthem, God Save the Queen, had a missing -s after the verb save.
 The subject, God, is singular in the third person, therefore the verb should be conjugated to agree with the subject accordingly.

 Don’t misunderstand, this article has nothing against the church.
 Instead, it is about a line which I stumbled upon on a web site today, which read: